The maximum efficiency of nano heat engines depends on more than temperature: Introduction

-Nicolas L{\'e}onard Sadi Carnot is often described as the ``father of thermodynamics".
-In his only publication in 1824 \cite{carnot} , Carnot gave the first successful theory of the maximum efficiency of heat engines.
-It was later used by Rudolf Clausius and Lord Kelvin to formalize the second law of thermodynamics and define the concept of entropy~\cite{clausius_entropy,Kelvin2ndlaw} .
-In 1824 he concluded that the maximum efficiency attainable did not depend upon the exact nature of the working fluids~\cite{carnot} : \begin{quote} \textit{The motive power of heat is independent of the agents employed to realize it; its quantity is fixed solely by the temperatures of the bodies between which is effected, finally, the transfer of caloric.} \end{quote} For his ``motive power of heat", we would today say ``the efficiency of a reversible heat engine", and rather than ``transfer of caloric" we would say ``the reversible transfer of heat."
-Carnot knew intuitively that his engine would have the maximum efficiency, but was unable to state what that efficiency should be. \textit{Working fluids} refers to the substance (normally gas or liquid) which is at the hot or cold bath temperatures.
+Nicolas L{\'e}onard Sadi Carnot is often described as the ``father of thermodynamics''.
+In his only publication in 1824 \cite{carnot}, Carnot gave the first successful theory in analysing the maximum efficiency of heat engines.
+It was later used by Rudolf Clausius and Lord Kelvin to formalize the second law of thermodynamics and define the concept of entropy~\cite{clausius_entropy,Kelvin2ndlaw}.
+In particular, Carnot studied heat engines where \textit{working fluids} undergo heating and cooling between two heat sources at different temperatures.
+In 1824, he concluded that the maximum efficiency attainable did not depend upon the exact nature of the working fluids~\cite{carnot}: \begin{quote} \textit{The motive power of heat is independent of the agents employed to realize it; its quantity is fixed solely by the temperatures of the bodies between which is effected, finally, the transfer of caloric.} \end{quote} For his ``motive power of heat'', we would today say ``the efficiency of a reversible heat engine'', and ``transfer of caloric'' we would replace with ``reversible transfer of heat''.
+Carnot knew intuitively that his engine would have maximum efficiency, but was unable to state what that efficiency should be.
+He also defined a hypothetical heat engine (now known as the \emph{Carnot engine}) which would achieve the maximum efficiency.
+Later, this efficiency --- now known as the Carnot efficiency --- was shown to be \be \eta_C=1-\frac{\beta_\hot}{\beta_\cold}, \ee where $\beta_\cold$, $\beta_\hot$ are the inverse temperatures of the cold and hot heat baths\footnote{Throughout this manuscript we set the Boltzmann's and Planck's constants, $k_{\rm B}$ and $\hbar$ to unity.}; as they are now more commonly referred to.